 If your child is experiencing any of these symptoms and you suspect they might have Reyes syndrome, contact a health care provider right away.
 To find a Banner Health specialist near you, visit bannerhealth.com.

 “Unfortunately, there is no specific test for Reye’s syndrome,” Dr. Espinoza said.
 However, your pediatrician might recommend blood and urine tests, screening for metabolic disorders, a CT scan, a spinal tap, and/or liver and skin biopsies.

 If your child is diagnosed with Reye’s syndrome, doctors can treat it in the hospital with IV fluids, diuretics and medications to prevent bleeding.
 While Reye’s syndrome is dangerous, early diagnosis and treatment can help children survive and avoid long-term complications.

 The bottom line

-Reye’s syndrome is a dangerous condition, and children and teenagers are at risk.
+Reye’s syndrome is a dangerous condition that affects children and teenagers.
 Parents can reduce the risk by avoiding aspirin and making sure they vaccinate their children against chickenpox and flu.

 These articles can help you learn more about illnesses that strike children and how to prevent them: